vdasu/deduplication/EP_MPD/README.md

 options:
-  -h, --help            show this help message and exit --psi-type PSI_TYPE   EG-PSI Type (1 or 2) --num-clients NUM_CLIENTS
+  -h, --help            show this help message and exit --psi-type PSI_TYPE   EG-PSI Type (1 or 2).
+Default is 1.
+  --num-clients NUM_CLIENTS
-                        Number of clients (Integer) --num-ele NUM_ELE     Number of elements in each client's dataset (Integer) --seed SEED           Random seed for dataset creation (Integer) --dup-per DUP_PER     Percentage of duplicates (0.0, 1.0) --debug DEBUG         Print detailed execution of protocol (True or False)
+                        Number of clients (Integer).
+Default is 10.
+  --num-ele NUM_ELE     Number of elements in each client's dataset (Integer).
+Default is 10.
+  --seed SEED           Random seed for dataset creation (Integer).
+Default is 42.
+  --dup-per DUP_PER     Percentage of duplicates (Between 0.0 and 1.0).
+Default is 0.3.
+  --debug DEBUG         Print detailed execution of protocol (True or False).
+Default is False.
 ```

 For example, to get the timing results for 40 clients with 2^19 datasize and 30% duplicates you need to run: